technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 05/Lab 05.md

    ![](./media/image24.png)

-    **NOTE**

-    You may be prompted to create a new connection to Dataverse after you add the action.
+    >[!Note] **NOTE:** You may be prompted to create a new connection to Dataverse after you add the action.
 Enter any name for the connection and click add to create that connection.

 8. Name the node +++**Create Resume**+++, by selecting the 3 dot and select **Rename**.